Current density distribution for the quantum Hall effect: Current density distribution for the QHE

 In \fig{fig:electrostatics}{}, we qualitatively sketch our prediction for $\nu=1$ based on \eq{current} and the screening theory \cite{Siddiki2004}.
 The four panels show for four different characteristic situations $\ve(y)\equiv\ve_1(y)$ (solid lines), $\mu(y)$ (dotted red lines) and the related $j(y)$ (lower panels) across a Hall bar.
 ICSs are indicated by a dark gray background, compressible regions by light gray.
 Only within the unscreened ICSs the LL energy, $\ve(y)$, varies and $j\ne0$.
 In Figs.\ \ref{fig:electrostatics}{a} and \ref{fig:electrostatics}{b}, we consider the equilibrium with $\Ii=0$, while in Figs.\ \ref{fig:electrostatics}{c} and \ref{fig:electrostatics}{d} we added a finite $\Ii\ne0$.
 In Figs.\ \ref{fig:electrostatics}{a} and \ref{fig:electrostatics}{c}, we depict the case of two ICSs near the edges of the Hall bar, while in Figs.\ \ref{fig:electrostatics}{b} and \ref{fig:electrostatics}{d}, we sketch the case of a single bulk ICS.
 The screening theory predicts these two cases to occur at the two ends of the plateau of a quantized Hall resistance as indicated in the insets above Figs.\ \ref{fig:electrostatics}{a} and \ref{fig:electrostatics}{b} \cite{Siddiki2004}.

-Because, the persistent current flows in a closed loop, its density fulfills $\int_{-b}^b dy \jp=0$.
+In the contacts, the confinement potential is screened, if they are compressible, and no persistent current flows.
+Hence, in order to comply with Kirchhoff's junction rule (or particle conservation), \Ip\ has to form a closed loop inside the Hall bar.
+Clearly, its density fulfills $\int_{-b}^b dy \jp=0$.
 Hence, we can define \Ip\ by dividing this integral into two regions: $\Ip\equiv-\int_{-b}^{y(j=0)} dy \jp=\int_{y(j=0)}^b dy \jp$, which has the identical absolute value on both sides of the Hall bar.
-In contrast to \Ip, the imposed current enters the Hall bar and leaves is through the source and drain contacts.
-Therefore, \Ii\ corresponds to the integral of the complete current density over the full width of the Hall bar, $\Ii=\int_{-b}^b dy j=\int_{-b}^b dy \ji$.
+In contrast to \Ip, the imposed current enters the Hall bar and leaves it through the source and drain contacts.
+Therefore, \Ii\ corresponds to the integral of the complete current density over the full width of the Hall bar, $\Ii=\int_{-b}^b dy j=\int_{-b}^b dy \ji=|\vh|\nu e^2/h$, where for integer filling factor $\nu=1,2,3,\dots$, the term $h/(\nu e^2)$ is the quantized Hall resistance.

-\Ii\ generates the Hall voltage between the two edges, $|\vh|=|\mu(b)-\mu(-b)|/e=h/e^2 /\Ii$ (for $\nu=1$), cf.\ Figs.\ \ref{fig:electrostatics}{c} and \ref{fig:electrostatics}{d}.
-In our sketches we chose the chemical potential at the drain contact as reference, $\mu(-b)=\mu_0$.
+The current density \ji\ generates the Hall potential between the two edges, which corresponds to the change of the chemical potential according to $\vh(y)=\left[\mu(y)-\mu_0\right]/e$, cf.\ Figs.\ \ref{fig:electrostatics}{c} and \ref{fig:electrostatics}{d}.
+The quantity $\vh(y)$ is measured in the scanning probe experiment in Ref.\ \onlinecite{Weitz2000}, if $\mu_0$ is the reference ground potential.
+In our sketches we chose the chemical potential at the drain contact as this reference, $\mu(-b)=\mu_0$.
 In equilibrium, i.e., for $\Ii=0$, the chemical potential is constant, $\mu(y)=\mu_0$.
 For $\Ii\ne0$, $\mu(y)\ge\mu_0$ increases monotonously between the edges, while it always remains constant within the compressible regions.
 An increase of $\mu(y)$ corresponds to an accumulation of a negative charge.
 Therefore, $\ve(y)$ increases accordingly (compare the upper panels for $\Ii=0$ with the lower panels for $\Ii\ne0$ in \fig{fig:electrostatics}{}).
 Importantly, the increase of $\ve(y)$ yields a decrease of $j$ for $-b<y\lesssim0$ (the low potential side of the Hall bar) and an increase of $j$ for $0\lesssim y<b$ (the high potential side).
 Because $\int_{-b}^b dy \jp=0$, the decrease of $j$ on the low potential side corresponds to a decrease of \Ip.
 The increase of $j$ on the high potential side then points to a combination of the established decrease of \Ip\ together with \Ii\ flowing there.